JosephiusX/Jonas-Js-3/README.md

 we need to develope an alogrythem that only renders the dom in places that have changed

 ## 297. Implementing Bookmarks - Part 1

+## 298. Implementing Bookmarks - Part 2

+we want the recipe to show up in the bookmarked panel

+            in views touch bookmarksView.js